matrix-org/matrix.org/content/docs/communities/administration/_index.md

 #### Advanced upgrading

-There are some reasons why your client might not be showing you the upgrading UI despite an upgrade being available, including:
+There are some reasons why your client might not be showing you the upgrading UI despite an upgrade being possible, including:
 - Your homeserver implementation or admin doesn't advertise support for the room version, via the [homeserver's configuration](https://spec.matrix.org/latest/client-server-api/#mroom_versions-capability).
 - Your client only recommends upgrading from or between certain versions.